stgm/scientific-programming-1/11 Algorithms/20 Water/50 water.md

 ## Specification

 * Create a new file called `water.py` and write a program that asks the user for how long they shower in minutes.
 Then print the amount of bottles of water that corresponds to that number of minutes.
-You can assume that one minute of showering takes 12 bottles of water (containing 0.5 Litres each).
+You can assume that one minute of showering takes 12 bottles of water (containing 0.5 Liters each).

 * To keep things simple, assume the user always provides a positive integer as input for the amount of minutes.
 That means you don't have to implement any error handling for the case that a user inputs an invalid value.